tashi-boy/Small-Index-1/README.md

 # Small-Index-1
-A different kinds of small index
+A different kinds of small index.
+08/09/2021